Thomaston native promoted to BG

 |0

-This work, Thomaston native promoted to BG, is free of known copyright restrictions under U.S. copyright law.
+This work, Thomaston native promoted to BG, by 1st Lt.
+Jeffrey Bezore, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT